Forest bathing

 They also describe a solution: the Japanese practice of forest bathing.

-Spending time in a forest also benefits us in several other waysBut the bottom line is that spending time in a forest will make us happier, healthier, and more productive.
+Spending time in a forest also benefits us in other waysBut the bottom line is that spending time in a forest will make us happier, healthier, and more productive.
 It improves our feelings of well-being, increases our energy levels, and makes us livelier.
 And it also strengthens the stability and connection that provide our first step to becoming antifragile.

 When will you next go forest bathing?